Alan Fletcher - Flooring Expert and Consumer Advocate

 critical that you follow the manufacturer’s installation guidelines to the

-letter or you risk ruining your floor and voiding the warranty.
+letter or you risk ruining your floor and voiding the manufacturer's warranty.

 If you have

-already ordered your new tiles I hope you ordered some extra tiles too.
+already ordered your new tiles I hope you ordered some extra materials too.
 This

 is very important because there is always a assumed amount of breakage with